Skip to content

 Google Business Profile for Plumbers: A Complete Setup Guide

 When someone searches "plumber near me," the first thing they see is the Google Map Pack — three local businesses with reviews, phone numbers, and directions.
 If you are not in those three slots, you are invisible to the majority of local searchers.
 Your Google Business Profile (GBP) is the single most important factor in getting there.
+Google's own official ranking documentation confirms that relevance, distance, and prominence determine Map Pack position — and your GBP is where you control all three.

 Step 1: Claim or create your profile